 What makes ENFP & ISFJ good for each other as friends?

 ENFP inspires ISFJ to slow down and enjoy life more often.
 ISFJ spends most of their time dutifully tending to their work projects or caring for others.
-Unfortunately, their altruistic tendencies and dedication to perfection means they don’t enjoy nearly as much leisure time as they probably should.
+Unfortunately, their altruistic tendencies and dedication to perfection mean they don’t enjoy nearly as much leisure time as they probably should.

 ISFJs have a hard time tending to their own needs sometimes, and they often feel a little guilty when they do so.
 An ENFP can encourage them to take time for themselves and enjoy the little things in life.
 They can also help them break out of their shells and relax a bit more.